nyako/ruby-oo-workshop/README.md

 ### Why Object Oriented Programming?
 There is a huge [debate](https://wiki.c2.com/?OopArgumentsDebatesAndDiscussion) surrounding OOP and other programming language paradigms.

-In Ruby, everything is an object.
-Thus, not wanting to embrace OOP when coding in Ruby is self sabotage...
+In Ruby, however, everything is an object.
+Thus, not wanting to embrace OOP when coding in Ruby is an act of self-sabotage.

 ### Exercise